A study from Linköping University in Sweden linked the level of stress of the dog’s owner with that of his animal, details Science and Future.

 Hair loss usually occurs with chronic stress, when the dog begins to feel physically affected by the situation in which he finds himself.
 If you notice that your dog is starting to lose hair because of anxiety, you should consult a veterinarian as soon as possible.
 It can also lose its hair by too much licking (acral granuloma) or tear the hair directly with the teeth.
 Take action as soon as possible, your dog sends you urgent signs.

-10 Reasons Why Dogs Follow Owner Into The Bathroom..
+This is Why Dogs Follow You Into The Bathroom!!
+10 Secrets.

 8 Best Tips: how to keep your dog cool in the summer.